Ahsanullah (educator)

-Khan Bahadur Ahsanullah (27 December 1873 – 9 February 1965) was an educator, litterateur, Islamic theologist and social reformer of pre-partition India.
+Khan Bahadur Ahsanullah (27 December 1873 – 9 February 1965) was a Pakistani educator, litterateur, Islamic theologist and social reformer of pre-partition India.

 He was instrumental in the formation of the University of Dhaka and is the namesake of Ahsanullah University of Science and Technology.

 Career

 Ahsanullah completed his MA in philosophy from Presidency College, Kolkata in 1895, and went on to serve as first Muslim headmaster of Rajshahi Collegiate School.
 In 1911 he was awarded fellowship in The Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) which has worldwide member of 30,000 (as of 2020).

 In the same year British Indian Government also awarded him the title "Khan Bahadur".
 He became the first person amongst the Hindus and Muslims of Undivided Bengal to join the Indian Education Service.
 He served as a senator of the University of Calcutta, and was especially active in the movement to establish the University of Dhaka.